immobiliare/fastify-metrics/README.md

 -   <`string`>

-The normalized routes `prefix` passed to the `collect.routes.prefix` option.
+The normalized routes `prefix` passed to the `routes.prefix` option.

 ##### `metrics.client`